shafiaa21/AssignmentOne/README.md

 # AssignmentOne
-Android project for kids to learn english alphabets
+Android application for kids to learn english alphabets